 - preserving forest land, farmland, and open space;

 A conservation easement’s purposes will vary based on the nature of the particular property, the aims of the land owner, and the goals of the easement holder.
 An important feature of a conservation easement is that it allows the easement holder to achieve conservation objectives on the property while keeping the land in private ownership.

 The decision to place a conservation easement on a property is strictly voluntary and an easement can be either sold or donated to a holder.
 The terms of the easement, once in place, are generally perpetual.
 A grant of conservation easement is a legal document that is recorded in county records and “runs with the land”, meaning it affects present and future owners of that property.

 Benefits of Conservation Easements

 There may be significant state and federal tax advantages for donating or selling a conservation easement to a qualified easement holder.
 There is also the satisfaction of contributing to the public good by preserving the conservation values of the land for future generations.

-If you want more information about conservation easements or how they might apply to your property, or if you are an organization that needs assistance with your conservation program call William F. (Fritz) Paulus at 503-224-1773 or click to send a message through our site.
+If you are interested in more information about conservation easements or how they might apply to your property, or if you are an organization that needs assistance with your conservation program, call William F. (Fritz) Paulus at 503-224-1773 or send a message here.